 In March 2015, the Company entered into a definitive agreement to sell its Gainesville, GA facility, the related manufacturing and royalty revenue associated with certain products manufactured at the facility, and the rights to IV/IM and other parenteral forms of Meloxicam and certain intellectual property related to IV/IM and parenteral forms of Meloxicam (the "Gainesville Transaction") to Recro Pharma, Inc. ("Recro") and Recro Pharma LLC.
-In connection with the Gainesville Transaction, the Company is eligible to receive low double-digit royalties on net sales of IV/IM and parenteral forms of Meloxicam and any other product with the same active ingredient as Meloxicam IV/IM that is discovered or identified using certain of the Company's intellectual property to which Recro was provided a right of use, through license or transfer, pursuant to the Gainesville Transaction (together, the "Meloxicam Products") and up to \$125.0 million in milestone payments upon the achievement of certain regulatory and sales milestones related to the Meloxicam Products, including, at Recro's election, either (i) \$10.0 million upon the submission of a New Drug Application ("NDA") filing for the first Meloxicam Product and \$30.0 million upon regulatory approval of an NDA for the first Meloxicam Product.
+In connection with the Gainesville Transaction, the Company is eligible to receive low double-digit royalties on net sales of IV/IM and parenteral forms of Meloxicam and any other product with the same active ingredient as Meloxicam IV/IM that is discovered or identified using certain of the Company's intellectual property to which Recro was provided a right of use, through license or transfer, pursuant to the Gainesville Transaction (together, the "Meloxicam Product(s)") and up to \$125.0 million in milestone payments upon the achievement of certain regulatory and sales milestones related to the Meloxicam Products, including, at Recro's election, either (i) \$10.0 million upon the submission of a New Drug Application ("NDA") filing for the first Meloxicam Product and \$30.0 million upon regulatory approval of a NDA for the first Meloxicam Product or (ii) an aggregate of \$45.0 million upon regulatory approval of a NDA for the first Meloxicam Product.
+In July 2017, Recro submitted a NDA to the FDA for a Meloxicam Product and elected to pay the Company under scenario (ii) an aggregate of \$45.0 million upon regulatory approval of the NDA.
+The FDA accepted the NDA filing for review in September 2017.

-At June 30, 2017, the Company determined the value of the Gainesville Transaction's contingent consideration using the following valuation approaches:
+At September 30, 2017, the Company determined the value of the Gainesville Transaction's contingent consideration using the following valuation approaches:

-- The fair value of the two regulatory milestones was estimated for both scenario (i) and scenario (ii), mentioned above, based on applying the likelihood of achieving the regulatory milestone and applying a discount rate from the expected time the milestone occurs to the balance sheet date.
-The Company expects the first regulatory milestone event to occur within a few months and used a discount rate of 2.1% for both scenario (i) and scenario (ii).
-The Company expects the second regulatory milestone event to occur within 2018 and used a discount rate of 2.7% for both scenario (i) and scenario (ii).
-The Company then assessed the likelihood of Recro opting to pay the Company under each scenario to arrive at a probability-weighted present value for these regulatory milestones; - To estimate the fair value of future royalties on net sales of the Meloxicam Products, the Company assessed the likelihood of the Meloxicam Products being approved for sale and estimated the expected future sales given approval and intellectual property protection.
-The Company then discounted these expected payments using a discount rate of 17.0%, which the Company believes captures a market participant's view of the risk associated with the expected payments; and - The sales milestones were determined through the use of a real options approach, where net sales are simulated in a risk-neutral world.
-To employ this methodology, the Company used a risk-adjusted expected growth rate based on its assessments of expected growth in net sales of the approved Meloxicam Products, adjusted by an appropriate factor capturing their respective correlation with the market.
-A resulting expected (probability-weighted) milestone payment was then discounted at a rate ranging from 9.5% to 11.4%, which included cost of debt plus an alpha.
+- The fair value of the regulatory milestone was estimated based on applying the likelihood of achieving the regulatory milestone and applying a discount rate from the expected time the milestone occurs to the balance sheet date.
+The Company expects the regulatory milestone event to occur in the third quarter of 2018 and used a discount rate of 2.8%; - To estimate the fair value of future royalties on net sales of the Meloxicam Product, the Company assessed the likelihood of the Meloxicam Product being approved for sale and estimated the expected future sales given approval and intellectual property protection.
+The Company then discounted these expected payments using a discount rate of 16.0%, which the Company believes captures a market participant's view of the risk associated with the expected payments; and - The sales milestones were determined through the use of a real options approach, where net sales are simulated in a risk-neutral world.
+To employ this methodology, the Company used a risk-adjusted expected growth rate based on its assessments of expected growth in net sales of the approved Meloxicam Product, adjusted by an appropriate factor capturing their respective correlation with the market.
+A resulting expected (probability-weighted) milestone payment was then discounted at a rate ranging from 2.9% to 5.1%, which included cost of debt plus an alpha.